chibicode/naze/_posts/2014-04-01-keynote-open-graph-image.md

 {% include i.html i='keynote.jpg' t='outset' %}

-Each time I make a new one, I export all of the images to the *same* folder, overwiting existing images with the exact same images.
+Each time I make a new one, I export all of the images to the *same* folder, overwiting existing images with the same set of images.

 {% include i.html i='keynote-export.png' %}